Threat to evacuate U.S. diplomats from Iraq raises fear of war | Law-Order

 That in turn would open the possibility of military action, with just weeks to go before an election in which President Donald Trump has campaigned on a hard line towards Tehran and its proxies.
 Secretary of State Mike Pompeo threatened to close the embassy in a phone call a week ago to President Barham Salih, two Iraqi government sources said.
 The conversation was initially reported by an Iraqi news website.

 By Sunday, Washington had begun preparations to withdraw diplomatic staff if such a decision is taken, those sources and the two Western diplomats said.
-The concern among the Iraqis is that pulling out diplomats would be followed quickly by military action against forces Washington blamed for attacks.
+The concern among the Iraqis is that withdrawing diplomats would be followed quickly by military action against forces Washington blamed for attacks.

-Populist Iraqi cleric Moqtada al-Sadr, who commands a following of millions of Iraqis, issued a statement last week pleading for groups to avoid an escalation that would turn Iraq into a battleground.
+Populist Iraqi cleric Moqtada al-Sadr, who commands a following of millions of Iraqis, last week pleaded for groups to avoid aggravation that would turn Iraq into a battleground.
 One of the Western diplomats said the U.S. administration did not "want to be limited in their options" to weaken Iran or pro-Iranian militias in Iraq.
 Asked whether he expected Washington to respond with economic or military measures, the diplomat replied: "Strikes."

 The U.S. State Department, asked about plans to withdraw from Iraq, said: "We never comment on the Secretary's private diplomatic conversations with foreign leaders ...
 Iran-backed groups launching rockets at our Embassy are a danger not only to us but to the Government of Iraq."
+Earlier this month, the United States military said it would reduce its presence in Iraq to 3,000 troops from 5,200.

+The Pentagon said on Monday it was committed to supporting Iraq's long-term "security, stability, and prosperity" and U.S. military operations against Islamic State continued.
 PERENNIAL RISK

 Since then, a new prime minister has taken power in Iraq, supported by the United States, while Tehran still maintains close links to powerful Shi'ite armed movements.
 Rockets regularly fly across the Tigris towards the heavily fortified U.S. diplomatic compound, constructed to be the biggest U.S. embassy in the world in central Baghdad's so-called Green Zone during the U.S. occupation after a 2003 invasion.